EnspiredjackDev/basicExplorer/README.md

 ## Acknowledgments

-This explorer is inspired by blockchain explorers like Blockchain.info and Blockchair, aiming to provide an accessible way to explore blockchain data for any Bitcoin fork.
+This explorer is inspired by blockchain explorers like Blockchain.info and Blockchair, aiming to provide an accessible way to explore blockchain data for any Bitcoin fork with a special thanks to Nyan/Katkoyn for their [explorer](https://web.archive.org/web/20240526220829/https://explorer.katkoyn.com/ex.koyn) as it helped with some design.

----

-Feel free to modify and enhance this README to suit your project's specific needs.
-Include any additional sections that might be helpful for users and contributors.
+**This readme was made with help of ChatGPT**